gabors-data-analysis/gabors-data-analysis.github.io/_pages/materials.md

 ## Slides

-As we have been teaching a course based on the book, we will let instructors see and use our slides.
-There will be 24 slideshows, one for each chapter.
+As we have been teaching a course based on the book, we can let instructors see and use our slides.
+There are 24 slideshows, one for each chapter.

-Slides are hosted by Cambridge University Press, available for instructors:
+Slides are hosted by Cambridge University Press, available now for instructors:
 [**Slides**](https://www.cambridge.org/bekeskezdi)

+If you are an instructor adopting the book, you can get access to all the slides in Latex / **Overleaf**.
+The package includes graphs and tables.
+This lets you use and modify slides to fit your course!
+To gain access, [contact us](/contact-us/) or the Publisher.

 Peek preview:
 * [PDF for Chapter 04](/files/Ch04-Bekes_Kezdi_Data_Analysis_slides_v2.pdf)